-One of the delightful features of Bury St Edmunds is the stunning floral display.
-200 volunteers from the Bury St Edmunds Society (now in its 32nd year) and one part-time paid coordinator augment the work of the local authorities, with help from education and the business sector.
+One of the delightful features of Bury St Edmunds is the stunning floral display made possible by 200 volunteers from the Bury St Edmunds Society.

 Each year a coordinated colour theme runs throughout the town in hanging baskets, planters, beds and other displays.

 The Abbey Gardens has won the prestigious Green Flag Award on numerous occasions.
 Approximately 20,000 plants are bedded out in the spring for the summer display and another 12,000 plants and 20,000 bulbs later in the year for the spring displays.

 Bury St Edmunds—once a small medieval market town where a huge and enormously wealthy abbey was one of the most important places of pilgrimage in Europe—is one of the treasures of the English county of Suffolk.

 Visitors flock here for the floral displays, wonderful and diverse architecture, and the town's spectacular cathedral.
 Other must-sees include the church where the remains of Henry the Eighth’s favourite sister, Mary—a Queen of France—were laid to rest, and the ruins of the destroyed Abbey that was dedicated to the memory of St. Edmund.

 A wealth of specialist shops and boutiques and great award-winning restaurants add to the attractions of this pretty town.

 Take a Tour of the Greene King Brewery